pinczakko/py_obj_redis_seralization/README.md

 - ```./read_py_obj_from_redis.py``` to the python object from Redis.

 __NOTE__: You must write the python object to Redis before reading it.

+## See Also

+Read http://darmawan-salihun.blogspot.sg/2017/12/storing-python-object-in-redis-brute.html for the big picture explanation.